Lycoming College Campus

 Wendle Hall and Laboratories (1968) — Named after the George Wendle family, a College benefactor, this building contains 21 classrooms, the psychology laboratories, four computer laboratories with 75 terminals available for use, and spacious Pennington Lounge, an informal meeting place for students and faculty.
 The language, business, mathematics and physics laboratories are situated on the upper floors.

-Digital Art and Graphics Lab (1993) — The Digital Art and Graphics Lab features state-of-the art computers on both Macintosh and Windows platforms that are equipped with 2-D animation, digital imaging, illustration, and web design software.
-The lab also features film and flatbed scanners, color and b/w laser printers and archival digital art printers.
+Digital Art and Graphics Lab (1993) — The Digital Art and Graphics Lab features state-of-the art computers on both Macintosh and Windows platforms that are equipped with 2-D animation, digital imaging, illustration, professional layout and graphics, video and sound editing, and web design software.
+The lab also features film and flatbed scanners, color and b/w laser printers and large format archival digital art printers.
 Hardware and software are updated regularly to keep up with changes in the graphics industry and innovations in fine art digital imaging.
-There is a video editing lab with software for use by both fine arts and commercial design students in the Communications Building.

 Detwiler Planetarium (1967) — Named after the Detwiler family, it is located in the lower level of the Academic Center.
 In addition to serving as an instructional tool to astronomy students, the planetarium has become a community resource, hosting close to 2,000 youngsters in Boy Scout, Girl Scout, school and church groups each year.

 Mary L. Welch Theatre (1968) — The 204-seat thrust-stage theatre is one of the finest in the region.
 Theatre facilities include: the college box office, state-of-the-art lighting and sound systems, costume and scene shops, a make-up room, and an additional black-box performance space known as the Dragon's Lair Theatre.

 Faculty Office Building (1968) — Contains faculty offices, seminar rooms, and a 735-seat lecture hall.